mitsuhiko/lucumr/2014/10/30/dont-panic.rst

     $ ./hello 1< /dev/null
     task '<main>' panicked at 'failed printing to stdout: Bad file descriptor'

-The "task panicked" message a task responding to a panic.
+The "task panicked" message is a task responding to a panic.
 It immediately stops doing what it does and prints an error message to stderr.
 It's a very prevalent problem unfortunately with the APIs currently as people do not want to deal with explicit error handling through value carriers and as such use the APIs that just fail the task (like `println`).
 That all the tutorials in Rust also go down this road because it's easier to read is not exactly helping.

 One of my favorite examples is that the `rustc` compiler's pretty printing will cause an internal compiler error when piped into `less` and less is